Google Scholar: citations

 Masqué Barri, Pere (Universitat Autònoma de Barcelona.
 Institut de Ciència i Tecnologia Ambientals)

-Arias Ortiz, Ariane (Universitat Autònoma de Barcelona.
+Arias-Ortiz, Ariane (Universitat Autònoma de Barcelona.
 Institut de Ciència i Tecnologia Ambientals)

 Leon, Javier X. (University of the Sunshine Coast.
 Global Change Ecology Research Group)